ccmlab-ubc/lab-manual/_sources/lab-philosophy.md

 - Think deeply about your projects.
 Think through the validity of a hypothesis/method/result and, ideally, try to follow-up on your questions by designing a new experiment or model.

 ### 2) Learn to lead
-- Ask your questions during one-on-one meetings, lab meetings, seminars, etc. You know better than anyone what you need to make progress.
+- This is specifically in reference to your research projects, education, and career.
+Ask your questions during one-on-one meetings, lab meetings, seminars, etc. You know better than anyone what you need to make progress.
-- Don't be afraid of mistakes&mdash;we all make them and, no matter how painful they are, we learn from them and do better the next time.
+- Don't let the fear of making a "mistake" prevent you from trying something, especially something new and potentially helpful to you in the long run.
+Besides, we all make mistakes, and no matter how silly they may seem in hindsight, we learn from them and do better the next time.
+As the late, great [Miles Davis](https://www.youtube.com/watch?v=zqNTltOGh5c) said: “It’s not the note you play that’s the wrong note&mdash;it’s the note you play afterwards that makes it right or wrong.”
 - Share, and teach, what you know to others.

 ### 3) Be a good scientific citizen